SortaUnknown/CrazyWeapons/README.md

 Press 5 to create a copy of your last "saved" creature at the blue rock's position

-Press 6 to summon a red grenade that will kill all creatures in the room upon hitting a wall (This ONLY works upon hitting a wall, it can be a bit janky)
+Press 6 to summon a red grenade that will kill all creatures in the room upon exploding